top of page

 Our polymer printing includes biocompatible silicone-like materials on FormLabs systems (2 + 4B), strong carbon-fibre and kevlar reinfoced nylon on Markforged Systems (M2 + X7), full colour inkjet printers from Stratasys (J35 + J826), and several FDM printers.

-The materials node provides full capabilities for fibre spinning and the fabrication of fibrous structures across different scales, supported by a range of instruments including a wet-spinning machine, twin-screw extruder for melt-spinning, electrospinning machine, knitting machine, and braiding machine.
+The materials node provides full capabilities for melt extrusion and the fabrication of fibrous structures across different scales, supported by a range of instruments including a twin-screw extruder for melt-spinning, electrospinning machine, and high power laser engraving systems

 ANFF acknowledges the Traditional Owners of Country throughout Australia and pays respect to Elders past and present.
 We also acknowledge the First Nations people of Australia as engineers and scientists in whose tradition and footsteps we aspire to follow.